Optional Lectio Divina Prayer

 Can you begin to make going to daily Mass a part of your life as well?
 It might not be the most convenient, but the things that are best for us rarely are.
 Consider how your schedule could change for you to attend daily Mass more frequently.

-Finally, a beautiful way we can grow in our devotion to the Eucharist is by visiting Jesus in Eucharistic adoration.
+Finally, a beautiful way we can grow in our devotion to the Eucharist is by visiting Jesus in the tabernacles of our churches or in Eucharistic adoration.
 Which churches near you offer times of adoration?
 Brainstorm a time in your day or your week that you could do your prayer time in front of the Blessed Sacrament.

 Real Presence: The Eucharist is truly the Body and Blood of Jesus.